-The Fund and the Trust were created in 2012 as special purpose vehicles ("SPE") to obtain exposure to a diversified portfolio of high yielding mortgages.
-While the Company has legal ownership of approximately 18% of the units issued by the Fund, because of its status as the sole seller of assets to the Fund and its rights as promoter, the Company determined that it has de facto control of the both the Fund and the Trust, and therefore, has consolidated the operations and net assets of the Fund and the Trust.
+The Fund and the Trust were created in 2012 as special purpose vehicles to obtain exposure to a diversified portfolio of high yielding mortgages.
+While the Company has legal ownership of approximately 21% of the units issued by the Fund, because of its status as the sole seller of assets to the Fund and its rights as promoter, the Company determined that it has de facto control of both the Fund and the Trust, and therefore, has consolidated the operations and net assets of the Fund and the Trust.
 Noncontrolling interests in the Fund and the Trust are shown as a separate component of equity on the consolidated statements of financial position to distinguish them from the equity of the Company's shareholders.
 The net income attributable to non-controlling interests is also separately disclosed on the consolidated statements of comprehensive income.

 The Company did not consolidate, in its financial statements, an SPE over which the Company does not have control.
 The SPE is sponsored by a third-party financial institution and acquires assets from various sellers including mortgages from the Company.
 The Company earns interest income from the retained interest related to these mortgages.
-As at December 31, 2015, the Company recorded, on its consolidated statements of financial position, its portion of assets of an SPE amounting to \$165 million
+As at December 31, 2016, the Company recorded, on its consolidated statements of financial position, its portion of the assets of the SPE amounting to \$243 million (2015 - \$165 million).
+The Company also recorded, in its consolidated statements of comprehensive income, interest revenue - securitized mortgages of \$4.6 million (2015 - \$6.4 million) and interest expense securitized mortgages of \$3.5 million (2015 - \$5.0 million) related to its interest in the SPE.

-(2014 - \$242 million).
-The Company also recorded, on its consolidated statements of comprehensive income, interest revenue - securitized mortgages of \$6.4 million (2014 - \$8.6 million) and interest expense - securitized mortgages of \$5.0 million (2014 - \$6.7 million).
 The consolidated financial statements have been prepared using consistent accounting policies for like transactions and other events in similar circumstances.
 All intercompany balances and revenue and expenses have been eliminated on consolidation.

-(c) Use of estimates
+(c) Use of Estimates